-How to Start Chrome in Safe mode?
+How to Start Chrome and run in Safe mode?
 If this is the question whose answer you’re looking for?
 The blog post is dedicated to you.

 Google Chrome is a popular modern browser used by people all across the globe.
 The browser lets users install various Greasemonkey scripts and extensions that help in getting most out of it.

 Sometimes the situation comes when the browser starts behaving abnormally.
 To fix the issue, the best call is to run the Google Chrome browser in safe mode.